kamesh6592-cell/TOMO_CHAT/CONTRIBUTING.md

-# Contributing to AJ STUDIOZ
+# Contributing to TOMO

-Thank you for your interest in contributing to AJ STUDIOZ!
+Thank you for your interest in contributing to TOMO!
 We welcome contributions from the community and truly appreciate your effort to improve the project.

 ---